 Gainsight NXT in Salesforce CRM

-This article supports Gainsight NXT, the next evolution of the Customer Success platform, logging in from the Salesforce CRM.
+This article supports Gainsight NXT, the next evolution of the Customer Success platform, accessing through Salesforce Login.
 New and upgraded customers are deployed on Gainsight NXT.
 To learn more about Gainsight NXT in Salesforce, click here.

 If you have not upgraded and are using Gainsight Salesforce Edition, you can find supporting documentation here.